welldonezhuo/GPS-Conditioning-and-Nonlinear-Least-Squares/README.md

 # GPS-Conditioning-and-Nonlinear-Least-Squares

 The project investigates how GPS works by solving the equations governing satellite-receiver positioning.

-Key topics include:
+🤩Key topics include:

 - The geometry of satellite signals and their intersections.
 - Challenges in **clock synchronization and signal inaccuracie**s.